Karenm0633/javascript-basics/variables-strings-console-dialog.md

 ### String Methods:
 + So we've learned that we can add strings together - what else can we do with strings?
-+ A method is prewritten set of instructions that our computer knows hows how to listen to and obey.
++ A method is prewritten set of instructions that our computer knows how to listen to and obey.
 + We use methods that JavaScript gives us to manipulate and modify strings.
 + String methods can be called on a string to modify the string in some way.
-Usually you can figure out what a method is doing to do just based on its name.
+Usually you can figure out what a method is going to do just based on its name.
 Some examples:
 ```js
 //toUpperCase
 	"Foobar”.toUpperCase(); //returns "FOOBAR"